Teradata/stacki-wiki/wiki/Configuration/Using-Spreadsheets.md

 You're laughing it up fuzzball.

 Let's imagine an almost universal, easy to understand, easy to use, relatively compact, explicitly structured way to represent data about all the stuff we have and how it should be configured that even the marketing idiot in the cubicle on A2 could create or load if we trusted him that much.
-(We don't, that's an example of hyperbole.)
+(We actually don't trust him, that's an example of hyperbole.)
 What comes to mind?

 Yeah, CSV - that's why we use spreadsheets.